 This spectacular dance ritual is popular mainly in North Kerala.
-The dance is performed in honour of heroes from myth or spirits of temple deities.
-The entire performance is a form of worship and there are more than 400 varieties to Theyyam.
+The dance is performed in honor of heroes from myth or spirits of temple deities.
+The entire performance is a form of worship and there are more than 400 forms of Theyyam.

 If it is your first time watching a Theyyam performance, you will surely be taken aback by the pulse of the place when the ritual starts.
 The Theyyam is not a staged act and hence the actions of the performer are always unpredictable and this keeps the onlookers tense and wired to the performance.

 The dancer’s body becomes a medium through which God can bless his devotees.
 It is believed that the dancer is not a mere human during the performance.
 When the dancer is possessed by the spirit of God, he will move towards the audience in ways that keep the audience on edge.
 There’s also times when the performer would walk over a heap of fire on the ground, and is then pulled back by the priests of the temple.
 Suddenly, you’d feel that Theyyam is not just a theatrical or artistic performance.
 Yes, it’s much more.
 Theyyam is a ritual that manages to evoke the spirit of a deity, hero or goddess in the dancer.